The links listed here are just a sampling of the rail trail groups and resources available today.

 ARRT was organized to promote the creation of a multi-use recreational trail through Marlborough, Hudson, Stow, Maynard and Action.
 The path goes along the abandoned rail bed of the former Marlborough Branch Rail Road.
 The ARRT sponsors clean-ups as well as bicycling, hiking and skiing activities along the proposed route.
 In 2005 5.8 miles of the trail were opened in Hudson and Marlborough.
-In 2018 approximately 5 more miles of trail were opened in Maynard and Acton.
+In 2018 3.8 miles of the trail were opened in Maynard and Acton.
 This new segment runs from the Stow-Maynard Town line in Maynard to Maple Street near the South Acton MBTA Station.
 A trail connection through Stow connecting Maynard and Hudson has yet to be designed.
 Note, while the ARRT and BFRT both go through Acton, there is no plan to connect the two trails here (a dream connection would be a rail-with-trail along the MBTA line between South Acton and West Concord ).
 The proposed Mass Central Rail Trail will connect the ARRT and the BFRT from Hudson ( Wilkins Street ) via Stow to Sudbury ( Union Street and Rte 20).

 The Cochituate Rail Trail